Deep-MI/fslmer/README.md

   - Export the results for visualization with Freeview

-The last step in this analysis is to export the results for visualzation with FreeSurfer’s Freeview program.
-Three kinds of parameters are typically of interest: the statistical parameters (here: F-values) and the corrected or uncorrected p-values.
-We use the `lme_savemgh` function for exporting the data, which can the be overlaid onto the corresponding (lh or rh) surface of the template brain that was used for the analysis (here: `fsaverage`).
+The last step in this analysis is to export the results for visualization with FreeSurfer’s Freeview program.
+Three kinds of parameters are typically of interest: the statistical parameters (here:
+F-values) and the corrected or uncorrected p-values.
+We use the `lme_savemgh` function for exporting the data, which can then be overlaid onto the corresponding (lh or rh) surface of the template brain that was used for the analysis (here: `fsaverage`).

 Exporting the data requires two things: first, creating an object (here:
 `vol`) that contains the data and some information about the image